 Advances in technology may lead to the development of more cost-effective technologies or non-invasive diagnostic healthcare tests which are more convenient and/or less expensive than our current solutions, such as drive-through testing, point-of-care testing equipment that can be operated by physicians or other healthcare providers in their offices or by patients themselves without requiring the services of free-standing clinical laboratories.
 Development of such technology and its use by our patients could reduce the demand for our laboratory testing services and negatively affect our income.
-Further, manufacturers of laboratory equipment and test kits could seek to increase their sales by marketing point-of-care laboratory equipment to physicians and by selling test kits approved for home use to both physicians and patients.
-Increased testing by physicians in their offices and home use by patients could affect the market for our laboratory testing services and negatively affect our income.
+Further, manufacturers of laboratory equipment and test kits could seek to increase their sales by marketing point-of-care laboratory equipment to physicians in their offices and home use by patients could affect the market for our laboratory testing services and negatively affect our income.
 Moreover, advancements in the availability of testing equipment that can be operated locally and that do not require free-standing clinical laboratories or advancements in self-testing kits that can be operated by patients themselves for such tests could also result in a decrease in the volume of tests from which we receive a substantial portion of our revenue.
 Any of these scenarios may have a significant adverse effect on our business, financial condition and results of operations.